mrmechko/stripsWiki/README.md

 `sbt ~re-start`.
 That's it.
 As long as `sbt` itself doesn't crash, or no new dependencies are added, this will continue to work through new pushes.

+For your convenience, name the script below `runme.sh` and run it.

 ```
 #!/bin/bash